5. Processing unidimensional data#

 Standardisation enables the comparison of measurements on different scales (think: height in centimetres vs weight in kilograms or apples vs oranges).
 It makes the most sense for bell-shaped distributions, in particular normally-distributed ones.
 Section 6.1.2 will introduce the \(2\sigma\) rule for the normal family (but not necessarily other models!).
 We will learn that we can expect that 95% of observations have z-scores between -2 and 2.
 Further, z-scores less than -3 and greater than 3 are highly unlikely.

 We have a patient whose height z-score is 1 and weight z-score is -1.
-How can we interpret this information?
+How can we interpret this piece of information?

 What about a patient whose weight z-score is 0 but BMI z-score is 2?

-On a side note, sometimes we might be interested in performing some form of robust standardisation (e.g., for skewed data or those that feature some outliers).
+On a side note, sometimes we might be interested in performing some form of robust standardisation (e.g., for data with outliers or skewed).
 In such a case, we can replace the mean with the median and the standard deviation with the IQR.

 A less frequently but still noteworthy transformation is called min-max scaling and involves subtracting the minimum and then dividing by the range, \((x-x_{(1)})/(x_{(n)}-x_{(1)})\).